Pontiac Trans Sport: First generation (Pontiac/Oldsmobile)

 For European export, the Pontiac Trans Sport was the sole GMT199 minivan, sold primarily through Opel dealers.
 Several modifications were made to the design to bring the model line in compliance with European lighting regulations, with the rear lighting clusters receiving amber turn signals; the liftgate was fitted with rear foglamps and enlarged reverse lights, along with mounting for wider European license plates.
 For 1990 and 1991, the European Trans Sport was fitted with exposed quad headlamps (from the R/V Suburban), with amber turn signal repeaters housed in the clear turn signal lenses.
 For 1992, the American-style composite headlamp housing were introduced (with glass lenses), with the turn signal repeaters moved behind the front wheels.
 The export version also was fitted with four bumper-mounted headlamp washers (for both high and low beams), replaced by two for 1994.

 With the mid-cycle revision of the model line for 1994, the European Trans Sport largely became a Pontiac-badged version of the Oldsmobile Silhouette (retaining the previous hoodline and headlamps).
 Though the new Trans Sport retained its roofline styling, the model had lost nearly all its lower body cladding and its Pontiac grille (adopting an Oldsmobile-style split grille above the license plate).
 After the 1996 model year, the export Trans Sport moved to the GMT200 generation (shared with the Opel/Vauxhall Sintra) and was rebranded as a Chevrolet.

 The export Trans Sport was initially offered with a 2.3L Quad 4 (LD2) I4 engine paired with a 5-speed manual transmission (a combination never offered in North America); from 1992, the 3800 3.8L V6 and 4T60 4-speed automatic transmission was offered as an option.
+In Belgium they were used by the now-defunct gendarmerie.